Engineering Notes by Oriental Motor

 ⬆️The MRC Studio programming software for robot control allows the user to easily set and check operations by following the software’s Wizard.
 The English version will be available in late 2022.

-The MRC01 4-axis robot controller, the AZ series mini driver, and the BLV Series R Type are part of our new line of Modular Automation Compatible Products, which are designed to support a new trend of "modular" factory automation production lines with smaller and lighter products.
+The MRC01 multi-axis robot controller, the AZ Series mini drivers, and the AZ Series motors used in the arm joints, linear actuators, and grippers are part of our new line of Modular Automation Compatible Products, which are designed to support a new trend of "modular" factory automation production lines with smaller and lighter products.

 FYI What is modular automation, and how can modular automation compatible products help?